svekeman/ays9/docs/Definitions/Blueprints.md

     - action: {ACTION-NAME}
 ```

-In this case it will execute the action {ACTION-NAME} on all AYS services.
+In this case it will schedule the execution of the action `{ACTION-NAME}` on all AYS services.

 You can be more specific by using the attributes `actor`, `service` and `force`:
 ```yaml